dreamcatcher-tech/network/Inbox/2025-08-14 1310 mcp ui as frames to start with.md

 Then we would have artifact mcp be included in the base of lobe and pass along the clerk token.

 This would become a system plugin, like artifact, and would have its own prompt injection.

+so our frames could load, and the mcp tools for controlling the frames would be the bot context.
+Then they could trigger remote bots with mcp calls.

+The top level experience would be roughly the same, except its hard to talk about the chats you are having in this environment.
+Unless we just copy or sync the chats over as top level chats.